-Reminder: all patients must avoid alcohol for 10 days after LDA.
+Reminder: all patients must avoid more than very small amounts of alcohol for 10 days after LDA.

 Unmasking, Rotation Diets and the Very Mixed Diet

 The primary side effect of LDA for patients with food sensitivity may be "unmasking".
 With LDA immunotherapy, things you think you know about your foods, both "safe" and "unsafe," may change.
 Many patients with significant food sensitivity are allergic or intolerant to most of the foods they eat every day, but these foods are "masked".
 They usually cause minor symptoms, up and down, but patients don't attribute their symptoms to any particular food(s).